 Some of the charities which Kedron SHS Interact Club has supported, include:

-Queensland Children's Hospital, Orange Sky, Wooloowin Community Centre, Ronald McDonald Houses, Clifford House Aged Care, schools and students in Thailand (where we sponsor three students), support/provide funding after natural disasters (eg. Floods, bushfires and earthquakes), Aspect (Autism), Mycah Projects (Homeless Centre), Save the Children Foundation, Water Projects in Sudan, Clown Doctors, Cancer Research, Birthing Kits, St Vincent DePaul and the Royal Flying Doctor Service etc.
+Queensland Children's Hospital, Orange Sky, Wooloowin Community Centre, Ronald McDonald Houses, Clifford House Aged Care, schools and students in Thailand (where we sponsor three students), support/provide funding after natural disasters (eg. Floods, bushfires and earthquakes), Aspect (Autism), Mycah Projects & Wooloowin Community Centre (supporting the homeless), Save the Children Foundation, Water Projects in Sudan, Humour Foundation (Clown Doctors), Cancer Research, Birthing Kits, St Vincent DePaul and the Royal Flying Doctor Service, Doctors without Borders, Donations in Kind, Compassion 4 Community, Days for Girls, solar lights for energy poverty nations etc.

 Every student has the opportunity to participate in Sport at Kedron.
 Inter-school sport is available via a weekly competition for all students in Years 8 - 12.
 Year 7 students participate in inter-house competitions on Friday afternoons with the emphasis being on skill development, teamwork and participation.
 Our sporting facilities are extensive and well-maintained with expansive ovals, multi-purpose courts, and a large indoor Sports Centre with fully equipped gym.